wecanserve-in/card-flow-credits/README.md

 ### Step 2

-CardFlow extracts text using OCR.
+Gemini Vision analyzes the card image and extracts visible text and layout information.

 ### Step 3

-AI analyzes the extracted text and identifies contact details.
+AI processes the extracted content and identifies structured contact details.

 ### Step 4

-Results are displayed in a structured format for review.
+Results are displayed in a clean, organized format for review.

 ### Step 5

-All contacts are automatically saved and can be exported to Excel.
+Contacts are automatically saved and exported to Excel.

 ---